 Even though athlete’s foot is a common condition shared by athletes of every ilk, it’s a condition that anyone can develop.
 The fungus that causes the red, itchy rashes on your feet love damp, dark conditions — it thrives in steam rooms, swimming pool walkways and locker room floors.
 Athlete’s foot is highly contagious, and if it’s left untreated, it can turn into a serious skin condition that makes your feet even more susceptible to further infections and sores.
 Don’t hesitate.
-Call Premier Podiatry today to get the best athlete’s foot treatment and advice on how to prevent future attacks.
+Call podiatry in Clifton, New Jersey today to get the best athlete’s foot treatment and advice on how to prevent future attacks.

 If you have an itchy, burning rash between your toes or on your feet, you may have a very common condition called athlete’s foot.
 Also called tinea pedis, athlete’s foot is a highly contagious rash caused by a fungus that’s frequently found on floors or in clothing.
 It’s commonly passed around in fitness center locker rooms and public showers.

 Athlete’s foot can be very uncomfortable.
 It usually affects the skin on your feet, but it sometimes spreads to your toenails and hands.
 If you think you have athlete’s foot, visit Dr. Velimir Petkov at Premier Podiatry.
-Located in Clinton, NJ, this podiatrist can answer your questions about how to cure athlete’s foot while providing you with a host of treatment options.
+Clifton, New Jersey foot doctor can answer your questions about how to cure athlete’s foot while providing you with a host of treatment options.

 Symptoms of athlete’s foot usually start with the appearance of a scaly red rash.
 When you first remove your shoes and socks, your itching may intensify.
 The skin affected may be dry, itchy, peeling or flaky.